Parents give tips for remote learning

-Working mother Christy Thomas said Maize switched to online learning, she worried about her 5-year-old’s education.
+Working mother Christy Thomas said Maize switched to online learning, she worried about her 5-year-old son’s education.

 After nearly three weeks, Thomas said constant communication with the school has eased some of that stress.